Published: March 7, 2014 • Last updated: January 6, 2021 at 23:44 pm

-Refinance your home – this is often the cheapest alternative.
+This is often the cheapest alternative.
 You replace your current mortgage with a bigger one.
 Your costs will be legal and appraisal costs; mortgage prepayment penalty; and the ongoing cost of higher monthly payments.

-Sell your home – this may seem drastic but it is an often overlooked strategy.
+This may seem drastic but it is an often overlooked strategy.
 In my experience, homeowners are extremely reluctant to sell the family home – no matter how perilous their circumstances.
 But if they ignore the obvious for too long, they can end up in foreclosure!

 Sometimes this is the best alternative, when the numbers speak, rather than emotions.
 Yes you will have to deal with realtor commissions, legal costs and a possible mortgage prepayment penalty, but if you are consistently living beyond your means it may be time for some reality therapy.

-First enter into a consumer proposal – A proposal will stop creditors and agencies from hounding you for payments.
+A proposal will stop creditors and agencies from hounding you for payments.
 It will structure all your debts into one simple monthly payment, and it is effectively a zero interest open loan with no set up costs.
 It also allows you to leave your home financing intact, for the time being.

 No two proposals are the same.
 Depending on your income and overall financial net worth, you may end up repaying as little as a third of your debts, or you may end up paying the whole amount, albeit in a stress free, orderly fashion.